 7. Smiling Helps Alleviate Pain

 Let’s revisit those neurotransmitters again!
-We already know that studies show smiling releases endorphins like dopamine and serotonin, plus other natural painkillers.
+We already know that studies show smiling impacts the release of endorphins like dopamine and serotonin, plus other natural painkillers.
 Together, these brain chemicals help make us feel good!
 These neurotransmitters relax your body and reduce physical pain.
 Smiling is like a natural drug for physical pain just like it is for depression and stress.

 These chemicals can be incredibly powerful and useful for boosting your mental and physical health.
+In fact, these feel-good chemicals and help improve your overall health, too!
 And this smiling technique is backed up by science so I encourage you to give it a try!**

 **Please do not take physical pain or depression lightly.
 All physical pain and mental health issues should be taken seriously and patients should seek professional help to receive proper treatment and care.